 Food Sensitivities vs. Food Allergies

-Food allergies are simply an abnormal response to food that’s triggered by the immune system (the system that fights infections).
-It happens when the immune system mistakes a non-harmful food, like peanuts, tree nuts, shellfish, milk, soy, fish, eggs, wheat, for a serious invader and overreacts to it.
-The immune system creates a specific type of compound called an IgE antibody that is responsible for most of the symptoms of true allergies.
-These IgE-mediated allergic reactions can be non-serious or serious and life-threatening.
+Food allergies are an abnormal response to food that’s triggered by your immune system, the system in our body that fights infections.
+It happens because your immune system mistakes a non-harmful food for a serious invader and overreacts to it.
+The immune system creates a specific type of compound in your body called IgE antibody that is responsible for most of the symptoms of true allergies.

 Many clients throughout Arizona, including Scottsdale & Phoenix, come to me for food sensitivity testing.
 Many food sensitivities are often mistaken for allergies.
 Food intolerances can cause many symptoms after eating offending foods but what differs is that these symptoms are not the result of the IgE antibodies.
 That’s what makes them a sensitivity and not an allergy.
 Food sensitivity is a delayed reaction your body gives to a specific food unlike food allergy where the reaction is right away.
 Many times people are unaware of food sensitivities.
 The food allergy test may show that you are NOT allergic to certain food but the food sensitivity test may show that you are actually sensitive to that food.
 For example – you may not be allergic to strawberries based on a food allergy test but you can be sensitive to strawberries when you do a food sensitivity test.

 Many studies have shown that the root cause for the food sensitivity is poor or imbalanced gut health.
 If you think you are dealing with gut issues, it is likely that you are also dealing with food sensitivities.
 Download my free, quick guide, on “5 ways to support your gut health”

 Five Common Food Sensitivities, Food Allergies and Food Intolerances